DocNow/twarc/README.md

 ## User vs App Auth

-Twarc will manage rate limiting by Twitter.
+twarc will manage rate limiting by Twitter.
 However, you should know that their rate limiting varies based on the way that you authenticate.
-The two options are User Auth and App Auth.
-Twarc defaults to using User Auth but you can tell it to use App Auth.
+The two options are User Auth and App Auth. twarc defaults to using User Auth but you can tell it to use App Auth.

 Switching to App Auth can be handy in some situations like when you are